Ek Do Teen (song): Music video

-Shreya Ghoshal version

-Filming

 The song was choreographed by Ganesh Acharya, who was a background dancer in the older version of the song released in 1988.
 According to Jacqueline, she had grown up listening to "Ek Do Teen" and it was a dream come true moment for her to perform on the recreated song in Baaghi 2.
 Jacqueline added that she felt blessed to have got the opportunity to pay a tribute to Madhuri.

-Synopsis

-This is a song from a 2018 Indian Hindi-language action film Baaghi 2.

 Release

 A teaser of the song was released on 16 March 2018.
-The official song was released on the T-Series's YouTube page on 19 March 2018.
+The official song was released on the T-Series's YouTube channel on 19 March 2018.
 The full music album was released on 20 March 2018 by T-Series.

 Reception

 The song received mixed reviews from various critics and fans.
 However the director said that they were ready for the criticism stating, "From the moment we zeroed down on the song Ek Do Teen, we were ready for the criticism."
 Writing for NDTV, Nilanjana Basu said, "Can't, just can't stop watching over and over Jacqueline Fernandez's latke jhatke in the new version of Ek Do Teen for Baaghi 2.
 The song is the perfect remedy for our Monday morning blues and with Jacqueline Fernandez dancing like that, now, we know what setting the stage on fire actually is!"
 She also added, "Ek Do Teen has all the ingredients of what is referred to as a dance number - Jacqueline in flashy outfits, a catchy remixed tune that runs along the song, superwoman dance moves and the humour element."